 Traditional 3 coat lime plaster on riven oak or chestnut lath is at the core of Cliveden Conservation’s expertise.
 The mortars in this case are strengthened with the use of animal hair which gives traditional lath and plasterwork it’s strength and flexibility.
 Flatwork is generally undertaken in three coats- a haired ‘scratch’ coat which forms the bond with the wooden laths, a haired ‘float’ coat which levels the work and a fine putty and silver sand ‘finish’ coat to make the ceiling ready for decoration- traditionally with either limewash or distemper.

 3 coat work is also used, in the same way, onto solid substrates such as brick or stone.
 An additional ‘dubbing out’ phase may be necessary to level out flaws in the substrate.
-Careful attention should be given to the treatment of structural cracks in the substrate to avoid the development of cracks in the finished plaster.
-The use of stitching bars and mesh is recommended in structurally unsound areas.
+Careful attention is also given to the treatment of structural cracks in the substrate to avoid the development of cracks in the finished plaster.
+We also recommend the use of stitching bars and mesh in structurally unsound areas.

 Freehand modelled ornament

-The most refined technique of all the skills required of plasterers is that of freehand stucco modelling.
-A sculptor’s sensibility is required in tandem with a plasterers knowledge of the use of materials.
+Cliveden Conservation is at the forefront of freehand stucco modelling, the most refined technique of all the skills required of plasterers.
 The lime putty, marble flour and a large range of other materials (stucco recipes range in complexity and secrecy) that forms the modelling medium creates a flexible material that is difficult to master being relatively quick to set.
-Stucco modelling is an additive process where layers, increasing in the fineness of the aggregate are applied to the flat plaster surface guided by a ‘pounced’ pricked out drawing.
-The modeller has a two dimensional guide but must be able to see the final design in three dimensions and work swiftly to achieve a perfect result.
+Our modellers have mastered the art of using a two dimensional guide but seeing the final design in three dimensions, working swiftly to achieve a perfect results.